CatenaryCloudHQ/CatenaryCloudHQ/README.md

  - **AWS CDK workshops**.

-If you a software development engineer or cloud practitioner interested in managing cloud services using a programming language rather than obscure configuration files?
-This workshop will prepare and teach you to compose, test, deploy and manage cloud services in a familiar programming language.
+Are you a software development engineer or cloud practitioner interested in managing cloud services using a programming language?
+Tired of obscure configuration files scattered all over application repositories?

+This workshop will prepare and teach you to compose, unit test, deploy and manage cloud services in a familiar programming language.
 AWS CDK enables developers to move with extreme velocity and build new API and cloud-native services within hours.

 Packages: